 The Johnson City Mentor Program is a partnership between Binghamton University and the Johnson City (JC) School District.
-Since its inception in the spring of 1997, over 1,000 Binghamton University students have successfully participated in the program.
+Over 1,000 Binghamton University students have successfully participated in the program.
 The program's objectives are to:

 Students who participate in the JC Mentor program will: